OfficeDev/Microsoft-Teams-Samples/samples/graph-appcatalog-lifecycle/csharp/README.md

 -    AppCatalog.ReadWrite.All
 -  AppCatalog.Submit

-Click on �Add Permissions� to commit your changes.
+Click on Add Permissions to commit your changes.

 16. If you are logged in as the Global Administrator, click on the �Grant admin consent for %tenant-name%� button to grant admin consent else, inform your admin to do the same through the portal or follow the steps provided here to create a link and send it to your admin for consent.